julien-muke/ec2-auto-scaling-terraform/README.md

 </details>

 Apply the configuration to create the metric alarm and scaling policy.
 Respond `yes` to the prompt to confirm the operation.

+## 💡 Conclusion

+Deploying an AWS Auto Scaling Group with Terraform streamlines the management and scalability of your cloud infrastructure.
+By utilizing Terraform’s declarative configuration, you can automate the creation, modification, and scaling of your Auto Scaling Group, ensuring your application can dynamically adjust to varying workloads.

+This approach not only enhances resource efficiency but also simplifies the infrastructure as code (IaC) practice, promoting consistency and repeatability in your deployments.
+Ultimately, combining Terraform with AWS Auto Scaling empowers your organization to maintain high availability, optimize costs, and achieve greater agility in your cloud operations.

 ## Destroy configuration